Your billing cycle depends on whether you’ve chosen to be billed monthly or annually, and recurs based on your sign-up date.

 Can I upgrade or downgrade later?

 To leverage the best value from your Raygun subscription, you can upgrade your plan at any time.
 If you choose to reduce your reserved events or want to downgrade your plan, this change will be actioned at your next billing anniversary.

 To upgrade, the plan owner/s can select “Manage” from their Plan Settings page and choose a higher tier plan from the product dropdown.
 The upgrade will take effect immediately and any unused credit for the remaining billing period will be prorated.

 Can I pay annually and can I be invoiced for my plan?

 We encourage you to choose an annual plan to make the most of our large discounts for annual plans.
 We only support invoice-based billing on annual Enterprise plans.

 Raygun is a multi-national company, with offices in New Zealand and the United States.
 For New Zealand customers, GST of 15% is added.
 For customers based in the United States, sales tax may be applicable depending on where you are located.

 What levels of support are included?

 Ask us a question at any time via the feedback link on your Raygun dashboard.
-Our friendly team aims to respond to all support request as soon as possible.
-We offer personal phone support, SLAs and custom support agreements for Enterprise customers.
+Our friendly team aims to respond to all support requests as soon as possible.
+We offer personal phone support, SLAs, and custom support agreements for Enterprise customers.

 How do I temporarily disable Raygun products?